Recovery Support Groups

 Anyone working in or connected to the music industry who has experienced challenges with addiction of any kind is welcome to join, whatever stage of recovery you’re at.

 No. The group’s shared goal is to support abstinence, but you are welcome wherever you are on your recovery journey.
+The only thing we ask is that you are sober while attending the session.

 Scroll down and you’ll find our simple registration form.
 Our team will take a look at your application and get back to you.

-Meetings are held online every Tuesday at 12:30 PM and last for 90 minutes.
+Launching on Tuesday 24th march, meetings are held online every Tuesday at 12:30 PM and last for 90 minutes.

 Each group includes around 12 participants to keep the sessions personal and supportive so that you don’t feel overwhelmed.